How do you apply to the NDIS?

 • Sometimes you may not have a local area coordinator in your area.
 You can contact us on 1800 800 110 to discuss other options available to you.

 For children younger than 9, we encourage families to talk to an early childhood partner before applying to the NDIS.
-They can provide supports to children before they apply, and let families know if the NDIS is right for their child.
+They can offer supports to children before they apply, and let families know if the NDIS is right for their child.

 When you apply, you or your authorised representative will need to: